 An unprotected foundation is sensitive on its own.
 A foundation that has to contend with wayward tree roots, however, is one that’s especially vulnerable to upheaval and damage.

 Trees, however, do not actively try to disrupt the structural integrity of your home.
 Instead, their roots grow in an attempt to find water and nutrients.
 Sometimes, that brings those roots in close proximity to your home’s sensitive supports.
 The roots, as they grow, will disrupt the stability of the soil.
 In turn, hollows will start to appear beneath your home.
-Gravity will take matters from there, forcing your foundation to settle into those hollows and cracking the supports that are meant to keep your property stable.
+Gravity will take matters from there, forcing your foundation to settle into different voids and cracking the supports that are meant to keep your property stable.

 Luckily, there’s no need to address this kind of threat to your home alone.
-Instead, you can work with contractors serving Grand Rapids, MI, to determine what kind of repairs or protective means you may need to keep your foundation safe.
+Instead, you can work with professionals serving Grand Rapids, MI, to determine what kind of repairs or protective means you may need to keep your foundation safe.

 - Planting Professionally – Landscaping your new home is always exciting.
 As you’re getting started, however, you’ll want to make sure the plants you’re introducing to your property aren’t going to harm your foundation.
 Work with experts at your local nursery to determine what trees and hedges you can safely plant around your home without their roots growing toward your foundation.

 - Waterproofing Your Foundation – Foundation waterproofing measures like waterproof insulation all help drive unwanted moisture out of your home.
-You can reach out to a professional contractor before damage starts to appear in your home to discuss which of these available solutions and others might best help you protect your space.
+You can reach out to a basement waterproofing professional before damage starts to appear in your home to discuss which of these available solutions and others might best help you protect your space.

-There are some steps you can take on your own if you want to avoid tree damage throughout your foundation.
+These steps you can take on your own if you want to avoid tree damage throughout your foundation.
 Certain species of trees require more space to grow than others.
 These include:

 - American elms